ktraunmueller/swift-plugins/Plugins/Plugins.docc/Plugins.md

 ### The Plugin Registry

-The plugin registry is the central registration and lookup point for plugins.
+The plugin registry is the central registration and lookup facility for plugins.
 Plugins must be registered with the plugin registry before clients can use them, and handles to plugins can only be obtained from the plugin registry.